 South Korea has several international schools that cater to the children of expats and diplomats.
 Most classes are taught in English.
 The main benefit of teaching English at an international school in this country is not the pay but the access to expat communities.
-The salary you can expect from a teaching position here is quite close to what you can receive from public and private schools.
+The salary you can expect from a teaching position here is quite close to what you can receive from teaching jobs at public or private schools.

 If you hold a Master's degree, you can opt to teach at the university level.
 The perks of teaching English at a university are you’ll work very low hours plus the salary is higher than what is offered to public school teachers.

 However, the downside is that very few teaching positions in universities come with housing benefits.
-This means you’d have to find and pay for your own accommodations.
+This means you’d have to find and pay for your own accommodation.
 You’ll have to cover the key deposit.
-That typically amounts to $5,000 and will be returned to you when your lease ends.
+This typically amounts to around $5,000 and will be returned to you when your lease ends.